Police: Woman covered care-dependent husband with kitty litter after accident

 WARNING: The following article contains graphic descriptions of physical injuries and neglect.
 Reader discretion is advised.

-Police say David Maijala had multiple broken bones when he arrived at an area hospital in September covered in feces, urine and litter.
+Police say David Maijala was brought to the Geisinger CMC Hospital with a broken bones and covered in his own feces, urine and kitty litter in September.
 He also had a large, rotting sore on his back that a nurse described as so deep it almost left his spine visible.

-Maijala arrived at the hospital with a letter from his wife, 60-year-old Catherine Maijala, stating that he was struck by an ATV on August 20 and neither of them sought medical treatment for his injuries.
+Maijala had arrived at the hospital with a letter from his wife, 60-year-old Catherine Maijala, relating that he was struck by an ATV a few weeks before on August 20, and neither of them sought medical treatment for his injuries.

 Troopers say the man was brought in after paramedics responded to a Carbondale Township home for a patient with hip pain and found it was “dilapidated and in disarray.”
-Officials found human waste and garbage inside the home, and said they found the victim on the floor covered in litter and a sheet.
+Human waste and garbage was found by officials inside the home and the victim was discovered on the floor covered in litter and a sheet.

-Catherine Maijala told paramedics that she put the kitty litter around him because he was defecating on himself, had become impossible to care for and was “ruining the house,” police said.
+Catherine Maijala told paramedics that she put the kitty litter around him because he was defecating on himself, had become impossible to care for and was “ruining the house.”

 Medical staff at the hospital told police the victim was suffering from urine scalds and bed sores in addition to his broken bones.
 The ER doctor said the wound on his back would have had to develop over the course of weeks.

 Medical personnel say Maijala was also dehydrated and malnourished, which could have left the man easily immunocompromised.
-The doctor added that his back wounds alone could have killed him.
+The doctor also related that his back wounds alone could have killed him.

 Troopers say the victim had previously suffered a stroke and was dependent on his wife for care, transportation and management of his finances.

-After being struck by the ATV, police say he made it home and laid down on a couch inside.
-Over the course of the weeks before paramedics took him to the ER, he fell onto the floor where he remained until they found him.
+After being struck by the ATV, police say he made it home and laid on a couch inside.
+Over the course of the weeks leading up to him being brought to the ER, he eventually had fallen onto the floor where he remained until paramedics took him from the home.

-Investigators say she had declined offers of help from Adult Protective Services.
+It was also learned that Adult Protective Services had tried to help her and the victim in the past but were refused by her.

-Catherine Maijala faces several charges including felony neglect of a care-dependent person.
+Catherine Maijala is facing several charges including felony neglect of a care-dependent person.